 Troubleshooting playback issues

-We have recently moved the cameras to HTML5 player so viewers would need to click the play button to watch the live stream.
+Our cameras use HTML5 player so you will need to click the play button to watch the live stream.

 Why doesn't it work on a Flash player?

 The live streaming is no longer compliant with Flash because Adobe is phasing the Flash plugin out.
 Unfortunately not all browsers are fully HTML5 compatible.

 For example, you may find on one mobile device that Google Chrome browser will work fine, but then not on another mobile device; the reason for this is that different devices only have certain versions available, which again make some devices compatible and others not.

 Streamdays recommends that users ensure that their device and browser are up to date.

 Please try the native built in browser which is called “internet” that is also compatible.

 Both Firefox and Samsung internet seem to work.
 Google Chrome and Microsoft Bing appear to be incompatible.